Othernet-Project/librarian/docs/source/components_exports.rst

 The valid values for the hook decorator are:

-- 'initialize': Component is initializing
-- 'component_member_loaded': Component finished loading
-- 'init_complete': All components finished loading
 - 'pre_start': Server is about to start
 - 'post_start': Server has started
 - 'background': New background loop cycle
 - 'shutdown': Server is about to go down
 - 'immediate_shutdown': Server is about to go down in an emergency
+- 'exp.collected': Component exports of some type were collected
+- 'exp.installed': Component exports of some type were installed
+- 'exp.finished': All components have been processed

 Of these, actually useful ones are probably 'initialize', 'component_member_loaded', 'init_complete', and 'background'.
 The 'background'